Dutchland Derby Rollers

 Dutchland Derby Rollers or Dutchland Rollers, is a women's flat-track roller derby league based in Lancaster, Pennsylvania.
 Founded in 2005, the Dutchland Rollers have been a member of the Women's Flat Track Derby Association (WFTDA) since 2008.

 History and organization

 Dutchland Rollers was founded in 2006 by Jen "Josie Cuervo" Cole.
 By 2014, home games were attracting between 500 and 800 fans.

 The Dutchland Rollers league is composed of two interleague teams, the Dutchland All-Stars (A-Team) and the Dutchland Blitz (B-team).
-A third team, the C-level Orange Crush, was disbanded ahead of the 2016 season.
-Home eventsare held at the Overlook Activities Center in Manheim Township.
+A third team, the C-level Crush, was disbanded ahead of the 2016 season.
+Home events are held at the Overlook Activities Center in Manheim Township.

 All-star skater Vanessa "V-Diva" Sites was a member of Dutchland when named to the inaugural Team USA roster for the 2011 Roller Derby World Cup.

 In 2019, Dutchland was the host league for the WFTDA North American East Continental Cup held in Lancaster.